MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. On the **az104-03a-rg1** resource group blade, in the **Settings** section, click **Deployments**.

-1. On the **az104-03a-rg1 - Deployments** blade, click the first entry in the list of deployments and, on the overview blade of the deployment, click **Template**.
+1. On the **az104-03a-rg1 - Deployments** blade, click the first entry in the list of deployments and then click **Template**.

-    >**Note**: Review the content of the template and note that you have the option to download it to the local computer, add it to the libary, and re-deploy it.
+    >**Note**: Review the content of the template and note that you have the option to download it to the local computer, add it to the library, and re-deploy it.

 1. Click **Download** and save the compressed file containing the template and parameters files to the **Downloads** folder on your lab computer.